 Off the living room is an outdoor patio, which Sarah transformed into a comfortable area for al fresco dining with the Malta dining table and chairs.
 The natural cork-like flat rope is a perfectly chosen texture connecting to the San Diego Bay Harbor that is viewable from the patio.

-In the guest bedroom, Sarah maximized square footage by combining the a compact console with a small-scale leather stool and the Pose mirror to double as a workspace and vanity.
+In the guest bedroom, Sarah maximized square footage by combining the a compact console with a small-scale leather stool and a large mirror to double as a workspace and vanity.

-In the master bedroom, she paired the Tribeca eco leather king bed with customized Delano nightstands, which she topped with the smoky sea glass Joss table lamps.
+In the master bedroom, she paired a king bed with customized nightstands, which she topped with the smoky sea glass Joss table lamps.
 Pops of blue and green tones were continued throughout with the Neon Portrait II by Samuel Kane and a low-profile accent chair, which Sarah customized in a vibrant teal fabric and positioned in front of the floor-to-ceiling window, perfectly matching the colorful building just outside that initially caught her eye.